-Pros / It has a two-zone feature for expanded audio.
+Pros / It has a two-zone audio feature.

-Verdict / The NAD T 748 v2 is the only AV receiver in our comparative review that doesn’t have Wi-Fi or Bluetooth, but it’s very easy to use and has good output power.
+Verdict / The NAD T 748 v2 is the only AV receiver we reviewed that doesn’t have Wi-Fi or Bluetooth, but it’s very easy to use and has good output power.

-The T 748 v2 has an exceptionally simple user interface that will feel familiar to people who have used older audio equipment.
-Unlike some competing companies, NAD does not have a smartphone app that can control the receiver.
-However, the receiver does come with a remote that makes hands-free operation relatively simple.
+Its exceptionally simple user interface will feel familiar if you’ve used older audio equipment.
+Unlike some competing manufacturers, NAD does not have a smartphone app to control the receiver.
+However, it comes with a remote.

 - Rated Output for 8-ohm Speakers